canopyui/canopy/README.md

     ruby app.rb

-This should start a sinatra app at <http://localhost:4567/>.
+This should start a Sinatra app at <http://localhost:4567/>.